 2021 Juneteenth Shooting At Oakland Lake Merrit,- My View Eric Pangilinan

-ONN – 2021 Juneteenth Shooting At Oakland Lake Merrit,- My View Eric Pangilinan – vlog by Zennie62 YouTube
+ONN – 2021 Juneteenth Shooting At Oakland Lake Merrit,- My View Eric Pangilinan – video by the YouTube channel in the video’s upper left hand corner.

 2021 Juneteenth Shooting At Oakland Lake Merrit- My View Eric Pangilinan